DeveloPassion/knowii-voice-ai-docs/docs/user-guide/debug-settings.md

 If transcriptions aren't being pasted correctly:

-1. Try switching **Paste Method** from "Clipboard" to "Direct" (or vice versa)
+1. Try switching **Paste Method** between the available options:
+    - On Windows/Linux: Try "Clipboard (Shift+Insert)" if Ctrl+V doesn't work
+    - Try "Direct" mode if clipboard methods don't work
 2. Test in the problematic application
-3. If Direct mode works, report the application name to me at support@knowii.net
+3. If one method works better than others, report the details to me at support@knowii.net

 ### Custom Words Not Working